UIUC-iSchool-DataViz/spring2019/week01/lecture01.md

 # Class Mission

-Your role as a _consumer_ of visualizations should change to also include the perspective of a _producer_ of visualizations.
+While you are already a _consumer_ of visualizations, your perspective should change to that of a _producer_ of visualizations.
+You should be comfortable reading AND writing imagery.

 notes:
 We will be discussing this as the semester goes on, but the principal outcome I